Everything You Need to Know About Confessions of Judgment

 How To Vacate A Confession of Judgment

 There are some circumstances that could merit vacating a confession of judgment.
-For example, a confession of judgment may be vacated if the triggering event (i.e., default of the payment plan) did not occur, or the COJ is facially insufficient.
+For example, a confession of judgment may be vacated if the triggering event (i.e., default of the payment plan) did not occur, or the Confession of Judgement is facially insufficient.

-However, if the borrower seeks to allege that the COJ is based on fraud, duress, or overreaching, a motion to vacate would not be proper.
+However, if the borrower seeks to allege that the Confession of Judgement is based on fraud, duress, or overreaching, a motion to vacate would not be proper.

 If you have had a Confession of Judgment executed against you, talk to a Merchant Cash Advance attorney about your possible options for getting it vacated.